danielsantander/cyberdev/kali-linux/docs/08_permissions.md

 Unmask:
 -  represents the permissions to *remove* from the base permissions on a file/directory.
--  three-digit decimal number corresponding to the three digits represengint a permission set.
+-  three-digit decimal number corresponding to the three digits representing a permission set.
 -  the three-digit value used will be subtracted from the permissions number to give the new permissions status.
 -  value is not universal to all users on the system, each user can set a personal default `umask` value for the files and directories in their personal `.profile` file.
 -  change the `umask` value, edit the `/home/<username>/.profile` file.